 For many foreign entrepreneurs, once they have incorporated their companies, they would think that their jobs are done.
 However, this is not the case.
-Not only do you need to have a good understanding of the regulations of setting up a company in Indonesia, but you also need to have a good grasp of its mandatory organisational structure.
+Not only do you need to have a good understanding of the regulations of setting up a business in Indonesia, but you also need to have a good grasp of mandatory organisational structure for company.

 An organisational structure in Indonesia may be confusing to foreign entrepreneurs.
 But, if you take the time to do it right, a strong organisational structure can boost your company’s efficiency tremendously, whether the company has only two employees or 300.